 Realised and unrealised gains and losses on investment assets held in a particular fund form part of that fund.

-1.10 Pension Scheme
+3.11 Pension Scheme

 The Corporation contributes to employees' Personal Pension Plans on a defined contribution basis.
-Contributions are charged to the Income and Expenditure Account as they become payable.
+Contributions are recognised in the Statement of Financial Activities as they become payable and allocated within Staff Benefits (see note 3.6).